matteobertozzi/matteobertozzi.github.com/assets/posts/yajbe-encoding.md

 YAJBE is a compact binary data format built to be a drop-in replacement for JSON (JavaScript Object Notation).

-You can find the respository here: [https://github.com/matteobertozzi/yajbe-data-format](https://github.com/matteobertozzi/yajbe-data-format)
+You can find the repository here: [https://github.com/matteobertozzi/yajbe-data-format](https://github.com/matteobertozzi/yajbe-data-format)

 ### Motivation for a new format